nestedbytes/TermBolt/README.md

 # TermBolt
 A free and opensource terminal.
+Linux and windows
 # Note
 The linux version isn't that stable so I suggest not using it till I fix it
 # Guide